Bric::Util::FTP::FileHandle - Virtual FTP Server FileHandle

 This module inherits from Net::FTPServer::FileHandle and overrides the required methods.
 This class is used internally by Bric::Util::FTP::Server.

 Creates a new Bric::Util::FTP::FileHandle object.
-Requires three arguments - the Bric::Util::FTP::Server object, the Bric::Biz::Asset::Formatting object that this filehandle represents (aka the template object), and the category_id which this file is in.
+Requires three arguments: the Bric::Util::FTP::Server object, the Bric::Biz::Asset::Template object that this filehandle represents (aka the template object), and the category_id for the category that thetemplate is in.

 This method opens this template object for access using the provided mode ('r', 'w' or 'a').
 The method returns an IO::Scalar object that will be used by Net::FTPServer to access the template text.
 For read-only access a plain IO::Scalar object is returned.
-For write-methods an internal tied class - Bric::Util::FTP::FileHandle::SCALAR - is used with IO::Scalar to provide write-access to the data in the database.
-Returns undef on failure.
+For write-methods an instance of an internal subclass of IO::Scalar--Bric::Util::FTP::FileHandle::IO--is used to provide write access to the data in the database.
+Returns

 Returns the directory handle for the category that this template is in.
 Calls Bric::Util::FTP::DirHandle->new().